 Consumers today are very aware of the need to plan for longevity and its impact on savings and lifestyle.
 Interest in Long-Term Care Insurance has increased as American families see first-hand the impact aging and health has on a family's savings and lifestyle.
-While many people turn to the internet or a local insurance agent or financial advisor the question many people ask is whom should they turn to find accurate information.
+While many people turn to the internet or a local insurance agent or financial advisor the question many people ask who they should turn to find accurate information.

-Start your research by find your state on the LTC NEWS MAP.
+Start your research by finding your state on the LTC News Map.
 This will show you the current average cost of long-term care services and supports, available tax incentives and the availability of partnership plans which provide additional dollar-for-dollar asset protection.
 Click here for the map.

 You can find a specialist by clicking here.